bynmz/bymnz.github.io/_posts/2024-02-05-simple-ui-with-dear-imgui.md

     }
 }
 ```
-We can now initialize a new SimpleUI object from anywhere in our app and start the UI inside the game loop before calling the render method; Make sure you are passing in a valid commandBuffer to the SimpleUI object.
+We can now initialize a new SimpleUI object from anywhere in our app and start the UI inside the game loop before calling the render method; Make sure you are passing in a valid commandBuffer to the SimpleUI class.
 ```cpp
   SimpleUI simpleUI{
     device,